Youth Tackle Football Insurance

 Beware of inadequate General Liability football insurance coverage

 Many General Liability policies include unacceptable policy exclusions which can leave organizations, volunteers, and administrators exposed to personal liability.
-It’s critical that football/cheer General Liability policies not have dangerous exclusions for cheer stunts, bleacher collapse, assault & battery, volunteer vs. volunteer, athletic participants, sex abuse and molestation, or total brain injury.
+It’s critical that football/cheer General Liability policies not have dangerous exclusions for cheer stunts, bleacher collapse, assault & battery, athletic participants, sex abuse and molestation, or total brain injury.
 We have a comprehensive checklist that can assist in the review of your current policy.

 Do weight categories protect lighter players in youth tackle football?